 1. How does it help ocean health?

-The artist, Jason deCaires Taylor, mentions that his statutes at Museo Subacuático de Arte (MUSA) are being covered with coral and algae, but this does not necessarily mean his statutes are helping the ocean.
+The artist, Jason deCaires Taylor, mentions that his statues at Museo Subacuático de Arte (MUSA) are being covered with coral and algae, but this does not necessarily mean his statues are helping the ocean.
 When implementing artificial reefs, the placement of human-made structures onto the seafloor, you need to have biological goals in place.
 This ensures that your artificial reef, or 500 statues in this case, contains organisms that can co-exist in a way that mimics the natural food web over time instead of throwing it out of balance.

 TRUE: Ancient Greek dentists used the venom from the stingray’s spine as anesthetic.

 TRUE: Doctors once used Asian carp as a test for pregnancy.

 FALSE: Amazon explorers took a medicine derived from coral to fight off malaria.